Major Banks and Parts of Federal Gov't Still Rely On COBOL, Now Scrambling To Find IT 'Cowboys' To Keep Things Afloat

 Indeed.
 Probably the easiest language I ever had to learn.
 I'm sure I've mostly forgotten it now because I've never used it since I learnt it in University (besides converting some old Cobol to VB6 a long time ago... but that was reading not writing).

-Re:Just offer more money (Score:4, Interesting)
+Re:Just offer more money (Score:5, Interesting)

 Easy to learn, fairly easy to read.
 However, the Lords of Cobol are masters at programming in a way that most people today can't think. it is a quite literal programming language.